Skip To Main Content

 3. Optimize Your Website's Meta Content for Search

-Your site's meta content (AKA, title tags and meta descriptions) play a key role in your search engine optimization strategy.
+Your site's meta content (AKA title tags and meta descriptions) play a large role in your search engine optimization strategy.
 Well-crafted title tags can help improve your school’s performance in the searches that matter, while meta descriptions can help increase click-through rates.

 A title tag is an HTML element that specifies the title of a web page.
-Title tags are displayed in search as the clickable headline (pictured above as the blue URL containing the school’s name).
+Title tags are displayed in search as the clickable headline.
 You often want this to be some combination of your school’s name and any keywords you wish to rank for.
 While these should be limited to 50-60 characters, if you go beyond that limit, just be sure the most important terms are at the beginning.

 finalsite SEO settings good example